Latest on Labuan Company Tax

 Below is the guide on the latest of Labuan Company Tax for corporate as well as individual for your understanding.
 Labuan company’s activity permitted to carry on in, from or through Labuan in any foreign currency other than Malaysian currency with non-resident or with another Labuan entity.
 It is also permitted to deal with local Malaysian entities with the requirement of reporting to Labuan FSA.

 For Labuan Company corporate tax annual filing, the assessment will be based on the activities carried out during the year.
 The financial year end for all Labuan companies is fixed on 31st December each year.
-For all our clients, we assist in opening of the corporate tax file (Form LE) and perform yearly tax filing with Labuan Inland Revenue Board (IRB).
+For all our clients, we assist in the opening of the corporate tax file (Form LE) and perform yearly tax filing with Labuan Inland Revenue Board (IRB).
 The dateline of submission is by 31st March annually, extendable to 31st May (subject to IRB’s discretion).

 A. For Trading Company